 What’s on all the lists that are filled with Americans and have gotten a bit boring for us:

-Places like Clamato, Septime, L’Avant Comptoir, Angelina
+Places like Clamato, Septime (see our full review on it here), L’Avant Comptoir, Angelina

 Pâtisseries et Boulangeries